Go4Algorithms/docs/source/includes/_playground.md

 ```

+This will setup the backend for the official go playground

 *NOTE: For the official playground, setting up the frontend is still under investigation*

 ## Setting up unofficial Go playground w/ frontend

-This will setup a custom playground with a frontend.
-It should be noted that there are some changes in how data is handled here so curl requests that work on the official version of the playground will not work with this fork.
-This version comes with a makefile for the various components so compiling should be fairly straightforward.

 ```bash